TheNewStellW/vmware-operations-guide/content/Miscellaneous/Chapter 9 - Infrastructure Architect/4.9.3-delivering-a-lasting-presentation/_index.md

 So what makes a great presentation?

-A great presentation…
+A great presentation...

-- looks natural (as if you speak from your heart, not your brain)…,
+- looks natural (as if you speak from your heart, not your brain)...,

-- is both humble and authoritative…,
+- is both humble and authoritative...,

-- is both funny and deep…,
+- is both funny and deep...,

 - is both engaging and relaxing...,

-- is both entertaining and enlightening…,
+- is both entertaining and enlightening...,

 - and truly leaves a moment of truth.